Choosing a qualification or micro-credential

 Work out the costs

 Think about how you will cover the costs of your study or training.
-Options may be scholarships, Fees Free, student loans and allowances.
+Options may be scholarships, student loans and allowances.
+Visit the StudyLink website to look at funding options.

 Next steps